 What is Gili Shark Conservation and what are its goal?

-The Gili Shark Conservation project is a small grassroots organization designed around conservation through citizen scientific research.
+The Gili Shark Conservation project is a small grassroots organization designed around conservation through citizen science research.
 We collect abundant data from the reefs within the Gili Matra Marine Recreational Reserve using varies different survey methods.
 With the data collected we make an analysis of the health of the zones within the marine protected area.
 We share this information with the local government to assist them in making effective changes to the reserve in order to better protect the marine life in the area.
 One of our main objectives is to have the marine reserve officially recognized as a shark nursery area and therefore a critical habitat for the sharks we love so much.

 How/when was Gili Shark Conservation set up?

-The Gili Shark Conservation project was founded in 2015 by 3 ocean lovers who found each other on the beautiful island of Gili Air.
+The Gili Shark Conservation project was founded in 2015 by three ocean lovers who found each other on the beautiful island of Gili Air.
 They each had a passion for sharks and other marine life and so together they created the project with the objective of promoting conservation efforts and to increase the level of protection for the reefs surrounding the Gili islands through research and education.

 What species of sharks do you see in the waters around the Gili Islands?